 The HCNM would be independent regarding which situations he would become involved in, and once involved, would act independently of all parties directly involved, and would work in confidence.
-If at any time he concluded that there was a prima facie risk of potential conflict, he would issue an early warning to the Chairman-in-Office, who would promptly inform the Committee of Senior Officials.
+If at any time he concluded that there was a prima facie risk of potential conflict, he would issue an early warning to the CiO, who would promptly inform the CSO.